TyRawls/portfolio-optimization/docs/_build/html/_sources/project_setup.rst.txt

     - postgres: 1.7.0

 .. note::
-    It may say that there's an update available, but this can be ignored.
+    You may see an available update, but this can be ignored.
 Just make sure that the ``dbt-core`` version matches the ``dbt-postgres`` version.

 Initialization